Need Urgent Care?

 Emergency Eyecare in Dallas

-Our office provides emergency and urgent eye care during our regular hours 6-days a week and after hours services on a limited basis.
+Our office provides emergency and urgent eye care during regular hours.

 We will make every effort to make sure that our patients will be seen as soon as possible.
 There are times when our eye doctors are unavailable or can’t get to your call timely after hours.
 We suggest if they don’t call you back within 30 minutes then go to the nearest urgent care or emergency care facility.